stonish/lb-stack-setup/README.md

     Build them in order not to get the warnings
 - You MUST run the top-level `make` from the directory where it resides.
 - Need to be able to run docker without sudo.
-- CMake emits a bunch of warnings (can be ignored)

-    ```log
-      No project() command is present.
-The top-level CMakeLists.txt file must
-      contain a literal, direct call to the project() command.
-Add a line of
-      code such as
-    ```

 - distcc is not happy about some of our generated files (can be ignored)

     ```log